slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
 Leadership is based on emotional intelligence, people don’t follow robots, they follow the strongest person.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.

+Hints:

 - Leaders cannot delegate culture creation, they can delegate culture keeping.
 - Leaders are embassadors of their teams.
 - Proactive Problem Management – Go directly to the source.
+- Good leaders are leaders that grew up in the hierarchy.
+- People seek leadership because they want autonomy and influence.
+Influence is more powerful than money.
+The reason millionaires are depressed is that they don’t know the difference.

 > *"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
 -- Lao Tzu*

-> *"Be royal in your own fashion: act like a king to be treated like one."
--- Robert Greene (34th law of power)*

-> *"The only thing that gives orders is balls."
--- Tony Montana*

 > *"A politician who reads aloud speaches written by others is an actor, not a leader."
 -- Naval Ravikant*

-Good leaders are leaders that grew up in the hierarchy.

-People seek leadership because they want autonomy and influence.
-Influence is more powerful than money.
-The reason millionaires are depressed is that they don’t know the difference.

 > *"The person who clears the path ultimately controls its direction, just as the canvas shapes the painting."
 -- Ryan Holiday*

+> *"The only thing that gives orders is balls."
+-- Tony Montana*